wp-plugins/seo-wpbooster/readme.txt

 == Changelog ==
 = 1.1 =
 * First public release
 = 1.2 =
 * Fully tested plugin open to public (we made 1.1 available only for testers)
 * Contextual matching improvement
-* code optimisation for better script performance
+* Code optimisation for better script performance